isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 In 1999, MOE launched Programme for Rebuilding and Improving Existing Schools (PRIME) in line with the vision of ‘Thinking Schools, Learning Nation’.
 Schools constructed before 1997 would be upgraded or rebuilt in phases, to ensure a conducive environment for teaching and learning.<br><br>

 -image-<br>
-<b>Bukit View Primary School after PRIME upgrading in 2001, with improved facilities such as a new classroom block and additional computer and science laboratories.</b>
+<strong>Bukit View Primary School after PRIME upgrading in 2001, with improved facilities such as a new classroom block and additional computer and science laboratories.</strong>

 -image-<br>
-<b>Fajar Secondary School with a new building frontage after PRIME upgrading.</b>
+<strong>Fajar Secondary School with a new building frontage after PRIME upgrading.</strong>

 -image-<br>
-<b>Changkat Primary School at its present premise in 2004, after relocating from an external holding site due to PRIME.</b>
+<strong>Changkat Primary School at its present premise in 2004, after relocating from an external holding site due to PRIME.</strong>

 </p>